DeppressedCabbage/Hephaestes38/README.md

 - ✔Create Case
 - ✔Add via's to the pcb to facilitate Case attachement
 - ✔Refine Pcb to allow for diode attachment on both sides, along with turning Diode Footprint around
-- Lower profile?
+- ✖ Lower profile? - Coming Soon in a different project
 - ✔ Add zmk Studio support
-- Order V2 pcb's to confirm fitment
+- ✔ Order V2 pcb's to confirm fitment

 ***
 ### Credits